CT: 13 Notification of Ineligibility/Terminations (New)

 4. Program Abuse(including Dual Participation)

 The participant is discovered applying or had applied for WIC services at more than one clinic site or any other violation of program rules, follow the Sanctions for Participant Abuse procedure.
-Complete and give the participant a copy of the “Notice of Ineligibility, Placement on Waiting List, or Disqualification” form no less than 15 days before the suspension or disqualification.
+Complete and give the participant a copy of the “Notice of Ineligibility/Termination” form no less than 15 days before the suspension or disqualification.
 Retain copy of the completed form in participant’s file.

 5. Wrong Agency, Family, or Client #